The Best and Cheapest Home Insurance Companies in Illinois in 2026

 • Deductible: $1,000

 ValuePenguin used Quadrant Information Services to get the quotes.
-Quadrant gets rates from publicly-available insurance company filings.
+Quadrant gets rates from publicly available insurance company filings.
 Keep in mind that prices vary based on a number of underlying factors.
 Your quotes will likely be different.

-ValuePenguin's rating of Illinois home insurance companies use average rates, coverage options, discounts, customer complaint numbers from the National Association of Insurance Commissioners (NAIC) and scores from J.D.
+ValuePenguin's ratings of Illinois home insurance companies use average rates, coverage options, discounts, customer complaint numbers from the National Association of Insurance Commissioners (NAIC) and scores from J.D.
 Power's home insurance customer satisfaction survey.

 Sources: